Eigenvalues, absolute continuity and localizations for periodic unitary transition operators: Introduction

 \section{Introduction}

-The notion of discrete-time quantum walks are defined as a unitary operator which is a quantum analogue of the usual random walks, and it was discovered in quantum physics (\cite{ADZ}) and computer science (\cite{AAKV},\cite{ABNVW}, \cite{NV}).
-As in the theory of usual random walks, the transition probability is naturally defined, and it is one of the central issues to clarify various asymptotic behavior, as time goes to infinity, of the transition probability, such as to determine weak-limit distributions, to obtain local asymptotic formulas and so on.
-It is well-known that the asymptotic behavior of the transition probability for quantum walks is quite different from that of usual random walks.
-The weak-limit distributions for the quantum walks are usually ballistic (\cite{Ko1}, \cite{WKKK}), and the pointwise asymptotics of the transition probability is quite different from that of the classical random walks (\cite{ST}).
-One of typical properties of transition probability for quantum walks is a {\it localization}, which is a phenomenon that the probability of the walker to be found at a point does not tend to zero as time goes to infinity.
-Interesting is that the localization phenomenon happens for some simple classes of quantum walks, even on the one-dimensional integer lattice, as discussed in \cite{IKK}, \cite{IK}, \cite{IKS}.
-There are numerous literatures on the localization phenomenon for quantum walks and it is difficult to refer all of them, and thus we just refer \cite{KOS} where the localization properties of a quantum walk on certain infinite graphs called spidernets, not on the usual integer lattices, is discussed.
+The term {\it discrete-time quantum walks} is recently used to mean probability distributions, which is called transition probabilities, defined by using unitary operators.
+In this context, the unitary operators are often called unitary transition operators or unitary time-evolutions.
+Originally the specific class of unitary operators in typical models are formulated in quantum physics (\cite{ADZ}) and computer science (\cite{AAKV},\cite{ABNVW}, \cite{NV}).
+As in the theory of usual random walks, clarifying the asymptotic behavior, as time goes to infinity, of the transition probability is one of main issues for the investigation of quantum walks.
+It is well-known that asymptotic behavior of quantum walks in typical models are quite different from that of usual random walks.
+The weak-limit distributions of quantum walks are usually ballistic (\cite{Ko1}, \cite{WKKK}), and the pointwise asymptotics is also quite different from that of the classical random walks (\cite{ST}).
+One of peculiar properties of quantum walks is a {\it localization}, which is a phenomenon that the transition probabilities, at some points, do not tend to zero as time goes to infinity.
+Interesting is that the localization phenomenon happens for quantum walks with very simple classes of unitary transition operators, even on the one-dimensional integer lattice, as discussed in \cite{IKK}, \cite{IK}, \cite{IKS}.
+There are numerous literatures on the localization phenomenon for quantum walks and it would be hard to mention all of them, and thus we just refer \cite{KOS} where the localization properties of a quantum walk on certain infinite graphs called spidernets, not on the usual integer lattices, is discussed.

-To explain the setting we consider in this paper more concretely, let us prepare some notation.
-Let $G=(V,E)$ be a locally finite connected graph with the set $V$ of vertices and the set $E$ of oriented edges.
-Let $D$ be a positive integer.
-Let $U$ be a unitary operator on the Hilbert space $\ell^{2}(V,\mb{C}^{D})$ consisting of all square summable functions on $V$ with values in the $D$-dimensional complex vector space $\mb{C}^{D}$.
-For $f,g \in \ell^{2}(V,\mb{C}^{D})$, the inner product on $\ell^{2}(V,\mb{C}^{D})$ is defined by
+To be more concrete, let $Z$ be a countable set and let $W$ be a finite dimensional Hilbert space with the inner product $\ispa{\cdot,\cdot}_{W}$.
+Let $U$ be a unitary operator on the Hilbert space $\ell^{2}(Z,W)$ consisting of all square summable functions on $Z$ with values in $W$ with the inner product defined by